-Payments to defined contribution retirement benefit plans are charged as an expense as they fall due.
-Payments made to state-managed retirement benefit schemes, such as the Singapore Central Provident Fund, are dealt with as payments to defined contribution plans where the Group's obligations under the plans are equivalent to those arising in a defined contribution retirement benefit plan.
+Payments to defined contribution retirement benefit plans are organised by local municipal government as an expense as they fall due.
+Payments made to state-managed retirement benefit schemes, such as the Singapore Central Provident Fund and social security of the PRC, are dealt with as payments to defined contribution plans where the Group's obligations under the plans are equivalent to those arising in a defined contribution retirement benefit plan.